EvolvingLMMs-Lab/Aero-1/README.md

 <img src="https://i.postimg.cc/k5Ls32WK/aero-1-audio.png"  width="80%" height="80%">
 </p>

-## What is Aero Audio?
+## What is Aero-1-Audio?

 [📚 Blog](https://www.lmms-lab.com/posts/aero_audio/) | [🤗 Model Checkpoints](https://huggingface.co/lmms-lab/Aero-1-Audio-1.5B) | [📖 Evaluation Results](https://github.com/EvolvingLMMs-Lab/lmms-eval/tree/dev/aero) | [📚 Cookbook](https://www.lmms-lab.com/posts/lmms-lab-docs/aero_audio/)

-`Aero-1-Audio` is a compact audio model adept at various audio tasks, including speech recognition, audio understanding, and following audio instructions.
+`Aero-1-Audio` is a compact yet powerful audio-language model designed for a wide range of audio tasks, including automatic speech recognition (ASR), audio understanding, and instruction following.
+It is part of the `Aero-1 series`, the first generation of lightweight multimodal models developed by `LMMs-Lab`, with future expansions planned across additional modalities.

-1. Built upon the Qwen-2.5-1.5B language model, Aero delivers strong performance across multiple audio benchmarks while remaining parameter-efficient, even compared with larger advanced models like Whisper and Qwen-2-Audio and Phi-4-Multimodal, or commercial services like ElevenLabs/Scribe.
+1. Built upon Qwen-2.5-1.5B, Aero-1-Audio achieves competitive performance on multiple audio benchmarks while maintaining exceptional parameter efficiency. **It performs on par with or even surpasses larger models such as Whisper, Qwen-2-Audio, and Phi-4-Multimodal**, as well as commercial services like ElevenLabs and Scribe.

-2. Aero is trained within one day on 16 H100 GPUs using just 50k hours of audio data.
-Our insight suggests that audio model training could be sample efficient with high quality and filtered data.
+2. **Trained in just one day** on 16 H100 GPUs using 50K hours of high-quality, filtered audio data, Aero-1-Audio demonstrates that audio model training can be highly sample-efficient when using curated datasets.

-3. Aero can accurately perform ASR and audio understanding on continuous audio inputs up to 15 minutes in length, which we find the scenario is still a challenge for other models.
+3. Aero-1-Audio handles **continuous audio inputs of up to 15 minutes without splitting**, delivering accurate ASR and understanding—a capability that remains challenging for many existing models.

 ## ASR & Audio Understanding Performance

 We evaluate our model performance on multiple dimensions and different benchmarks.
 Let's first take a look at its overall performance compare with other models